toniov/es-fixtures/README.md

 ### load(data, options, callback)

 Add documents into the specified index and type. `data` contains an array of objects the documents to add to the index.
+It assigns a random `_id` (Elasticsearch default behaviour).

-`options` is an optional argument. `incremental: true` insert documents assigning an incremental `_id` from 1, by default it assigns a random `_id` (Elasticsearch default behaviour).
-In incremental mode it will overwrite existent documents with the same `_id`.
+`options` is an optional argument. `incremental: true` insert documents assigning an incremental `_id` from 1 instead of a random one.
+It will overwrite existent documents with the same `_id`.

 ```js
 const data = [{